What: A crazy game of stacking camels and gambling

 Why we recommend it

-What is the one fact everyone knows about Camels.
+What is the one fact everyone knows about Camels?
 Your first guess might be that they have humps, and sometimes different amounts.
-Well no, according to the most recent Yougov survey it’s that “Camels climb on top of each other into neat stacks when running.”
+Well, no actually.
+According to the most recent YouGov survey it’s that “Camels climb on top of each other into neat stacks when running.”

-If you read that and thought “Well I didn’t know that!”
-Then you must be one of the few people in the world that didn’t!
-There is only one real way to fit in now and that’s to play a game that embodies the infamous “Camel fact” so that you can show your face in the pub again.
+If you read that and thought “damn, I didn’t know that” then you must be one of the few people in the world that didn’t.
+I’ll tell you what – you need to play a game that embodies this infamous “camel fact” so that you can show your face in the pub again.

-This is Camel Up (not Camel Cup as the box misleadingly implies)
+This is game is called Camel Up (and not Camel Cup as the box misleadingly implies).

 Look at those camels all stacked up as nature intended.
 You can’t tell in this freeze frame but they are frantically racing around the board.
 If you can figure out which is the best camel (always yellow) then back it and to the victor go the spoils.

-If a camel happens to have another on their back when they move, well I guess they’ll just have to carry them along for the ride.
-Meaning when a round starts you can never quite tell where they’re all going to end up.
+If a camel happens to have another on their back when they move, they’ll just have to carry them along for the ride.
+This means that when a round starts you can never quite tell where they’re all going to end up.

 So what if all these camels are clambering all over each other?
 Why should you care?
-Because you dear reader get to bet on these dromedary.
+Because you, dear reader, get to bet on this nasty bunch of dromedaries.

 A round ends when all the camels have moved, so at first you cautiously move them, trying to get more information before placing your bets.

-The thing is, the earlier you bet, the better the odds and if you leave it too late you might not even be able to bet at all as the other players have grabbed all the slips.
+The thing is, the earlier you bet, the better the odds and if you leave it too late you might not even be able to bet at all, as the other players have grabbed the slips before you.
 A camel in last place is just the right sequence of numbers and camels away from quickly being first.

 These dramatic twists add to the excitement and tension as every dice drops out of the pyramid.
-Oh yeah you shake dice out of this lovely cardboard pyramid (we featured it in one of our favourite board game bits over here).
-You’ll find yourselfrt projecting onto these little pieces of wood.
+You shake dice out of this lovely cardboard pyramid (we featured it in one of our favourite board game bits over here).
+You’ll find yourself projecting onto these little pieces of wood.